SAS A00-225 Certification Exam Syllabus

 - Determine the necessary set up requirements for running Python models in SAS

-The SAS has created this credential to assess the knowledge and understanding of a candidate in the area as above via the certification exam.
-The SAS Advanced Analytics Professional (A00-225) Certification exam contains a high value in the market being the brand value of the SAS attached with it.
-It is highly recommended to a candidate to do a thorough study and also get a hand full of the practice to clear SAS Advanced Predictive Modeling exam without any hiccups.
+The SAS has created this credential to assess your knowledge and understanding in the specified areas through the A00-225 certification exam.
+The SAS Advanced Analytics Professional exam holds significant value in the market due to the brand reputation of SAS.
+We highly recommend thorough study and extensive practice to ensure you pass the SAS Advanced Predictive Modeling exam with confidence.